SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 short-term identifiers in working memory.

 It is possible that multiple long-term identifiers match the cue equally well.
-In this case, se- mantic memory will retrieve the long-term identifier that was most recently stored/retrieved.
+In this case, semantic memory will retrieve the long-term identifier that was most recently stored/retrieved.
 (More accurately, it will retrieve the LTI with the greatest activation value.
 See below.)